rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ![](assets/grafik6.png)

-This approach has the advantage of supporting different test types with the same generation setup: It is essential for performance tests to have a unit- and integration-tested system and you can strongly simplify the testing procedure by reusing data definitions from unit- and integration tests as core data for a mass data generation.
+This approach has the advantage of supporting different test types with the same generation setup: It is essential for performance tests to have a unit- and integration-tested system, and you can strongly simplify the testing procedure by reusing data definitions from unit- and integration tests as core data for a mass data generation.

 Regarding the technical steps involved, a generation process employs up to six stages for each system involved: